-This is just the beginning of what may become a collection of musings on what aspects of songs/pieces of music that I find particularly moving might make them so emotionally affecting.
+This is the beginning of what may become a collection of musings on what aspects of some of the pieces of music that I find particularly moving might make them so emotionally affecting.

 Starting with the live performance by the Chemical Brothers of The Golden Path

 “2021 and crying, laughing, inspiring.. absolutely chemical, bros! @1:26 the seamless transition from insistent staccato isolated almost plucked sounding notes searching high and low to melodic uptempo phrases integrated with vocal harmonies conveys for me a sense of learning, achieving togetherness and resolution.
 Certainly different to the album version tho both have a nostalgic/lamenting yet optimistic and loving feel..like upsetting times but older and wiser afterwards.
 Not really sure what I’m talking about or why it’s so emotionally affecting but love it.”

 ‘Fragments of Bliss’ is a very appropriate title for this piece which again inspires and moves me to tears.
 Against a deep pulsating monotonic deep bass drone (a constant earth / environment) synth strings play and chords rise and fall in melodic washes that transport us on an epic journey from uncertain shifting places to a beautiful warm idyllic beach paradise.

 In 28 Days Later, a repeated haunting but jaunty plucked note melody conveys a sense of nostalgia but this is combined with a bassier driving guitar rhythm that says to me life goes on, keep those sad times and losses in mind but keep ploughing on, working through past upsets and happier times will come.